 Boyers Furnace Fat Ass Forty was originally started by Greg Loomis in 2006 as a challenging winter-time loop run.
-Tony Escobar kept the race going when Greg was unable to RD any longer, and when Tony was deployed, he asked me to keep it alive while he was overseas.
+Tony Escobar kept the run going when Greg was unable to RD any longer, and when Tony was deployed, he asked me to keep it alive while he was overseas.

 Being the lazy bon-bon-eating bastard of an RD that I am, I immediately re-arranged the course so it started and ended at my house.
 Because, hey, what’s not to like about rolling out of bed, grabbing a clipboard and strolling to the starting line?